provider image

 Living

 Living with MS can be challenging.
-It’s important to keep other parts of your health and wellness in mind.
+So, it’s important to keep other parts of your health and wellness in mind.
 For many people, this means:

 Having MS can also bring financial challenges.
-If MS is affecting your ability to work, get healthcare, or provide for yourself or your family — help is available.
-Check out this resource list from the National Multiple Sclerosis Society for more information.
+If MS is affecting your ability to work, get healthcare, or provide for yourself or your family, help is available.
+Check out the resource list from the National Multiple Sclerosis Society for more information.

 At what age do people usually get MS?

-Often, people won’t recognize their first symptoms as MS — usually because early symptoms aren’t very specific.
-This is why there is often a delay between when people get their first symptoms and when they get a diagnosis.
+Often, people won’t recognize their first symptoms as MS, usually because early symptoms aren’t very specific.
+This is why there’s often a delay between when people get their first symptoms and when they get a diagnosis.

 Can MS be cured?

-No. There are lots of promising treatments for MS that can help maintain a high quality of life, but there is no cure — yet.
-Research also shows that the average life expectancy of people with MS is 7 years less than that of the general population.
+There are lots of promising treatments for MS that can help maintain a high quality of life, but there’s no cure — yet.
+Older research found a shorter average life expectancy for people with MS. But, with improving treatments, people with MS are now living longer than ever

 References